PatrickSuhm/InvertedPendulum/README.md

 # InvertedPendulum
-This repository contains the code for the following demonstration video on Youtube:
+This repository contains an example code for an inverted pendulum.
+Demonstration on Youtube:
 - https://www.youtube.com/watch?v=hYtz0xnjtgw

 ### Author